colinaut/action-form/component-flow.md

 ### Methods

-* step("prev" | "next") - handles the validation check for next and dispatches "af-step" with new step index value
+* step(direction: number = 1) - Direction argument 1 = next step; -1 = prev step; handles the validation check for next and dispatches "af-step" with new step index value

 ## `<af-progress>`